Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.

 — Rum Cake (aka ‘great cake’ or ‘black cake’)

-It’s been contended that Barbados is a society that loves its alcohol (rum, in particular), and this argument is supported by the fact that most Bajans possess an undying love for great cake, also known as black cake or rum cake.
+It’s been contended that Barbados is a society that loves its alcohol (rum, in particular), and this argument is supported by the fact that most Bajans possess undying love for a great cake, also known as black cake or rum cake.

-Black cake is another version of traditional fruit cake and basically consists of dried fruits, nuts, citrus peel, mixed spice, sugar, eggs, and our infamous dark rum.
+Black cake is another version of traditional fruit cake and consists of dried fruits, nuts, citrus peel, mixed spice, sugar, eggs, and our infamous dark rum.

 — Ginger Beer

 Ginger beer is a non-alcoholic beverage indigenous to the island of Barbados.

 Ginger beer can be home-brewed and comes in the carbonated form of a soft drink.
 It generally consists of ginger, sugar, water, and lemon juice.
 This Bajan delight tends to be served at Christmas time and is a household favorite on the island.